panoptic-labs/docs/docs/developers/V1.1/libraries/library.PanopticMath.md

 Takes a packed structure representing a sorted 8-slot queue of ticks and returns the median of those values and an updated queue if another observation is warranted.

-*Also inserts the latest Uniswap observation into the buffer, resorts, and returns if the last entry is at least `period` seconds old.*
+*Also inserts the latest oracle observation into the buffer, resorts, and returns if the last entry is at least `period` seconds old.*

 ```solidity